Five Common Causes of Low Airflow in a Home

 - Tobacco smoke

 Most residential systems can adequately remove airborne contaminants with a filter rated MERV 7 to 12.
 The higher the MERV rating, the smaller the pores are for air to flow through your furnace filter.
 Smaller pores can create more resistance in airflow than a system is designed to manage, thus making it inefficient.
 That reduction in airflow can then cause the very problems the filter is meant to solve.
 It can make indoor air quality worse and put a damaging amount of pressure on the fan of your furnace or AC system.
+In cases like this, it may be worth reaching out to the likes of Sirius Plumbing and Air Conditioning for furnace repair near me so that the damage doesn’t become even more costly over time.

 So, if you’re experiencing furnace airflow problems or you’re wondering why your furnace is not blowing hard enough, make sure your system’s motor is rated to handle high MERV filters.